CreativeSelf0/BLOCKCHAIN/README.md

 I also added a post method so you can mine a new blockchain.

 # How to install:
-1 - Install the the files.
+1 - Install the files.

 2 - run the blockchain python script
   ```